Review and road test of the Audi R8

 Ten Second Review of the Audi R8

-The second generation Audi R8 has become fiercer and more focused in this improved form, with V10 petrol engines providing near supercar levels of performance.
+The second generation Audi R8 has become fiercer and more focused in recent times, with its V10 petrol engine providing near supercar levels of performance.
 Buyers choose between rear wheel drive and quattro 4WD versions of the single 570PS 'Performance' level of powerplant tune, with both capable of topping 200mph.
-It's smarter, better finished and better looking than the original design.
-You can have an open-topped Spyder version.
-And of course there's quattro 4WD.
-Beat that.
+As ever with an R8, you can have either a Coupe or an open-topped Spyder version.
+Either way, this car remains deeply desirable.

 The R8 had a light refresh back in Spring 2012, when it got a better automatic gearbox, an more powerful V10 Plus version and a very subtle restyle, but that was just a means to see the MK1 design through the last couple of years of its life.
 In its place in 2015, we got this second-generation R8 model, then usefully improved in 2019.
 A rear-driven model was introduced in 2021, which brings us up to date.

 Design and Build

 Visually, the R8 remains much as it always was, a distinctive cocktail of low-slung curves and delightful design extravagance, though the arrival of this 'Type 4S' second generation design in 2015 saw the influential shape of the previous MK1 'Type 42'-series model expressed in a tauter, more technically precise way.
 As before, we're talking Ferrari, but with a German twist.
 Whether you think Audi should have more fundamentally changed the appearance of this car over the years comes down to personal perspective.
 Aesthetic continuity certainly hasn't done Porsche's 911 any harm over the last half a century.
 This model doesn't have that one's understated elegance, but whether you choose this Coupe body style or the Spyder convertible, it looks appropriately exotic and exclusive - just as a six-figure supercar should.